Somerset Towns and Villages

 Bath Self Catering

-Think of Somerset and what comes to mind – stunning views across open countryside, sandy beaches, superb strawberries, Cheddar cheese, and cider?
+Think of Somerset and what comes to mind – stunning views across open countryside, sandy beaches, superb strawberries, the real home of Cheddar Cheese, and Cider?
 Worldwide, our county is famous for its Glastonbury Festival, illuminated carnivals, Mulberry handbags, and Arthurian Legends.
 There is more!
 Much more.

 What Somerset in the UK has to offer!